 - This event has passed.

 Do you feel you have a story inside you, but you’re a little leery of getting thrown in the deep end?
 Always been interested in memoir, but don’t quite know where to start?
-In this class, you’ll gently wade into the vast sea of memories and experiences you’ve been carrying around for your whole life.
+In this online class, you’ll gently wade into the vast sea of memories and experiences you’ve been carrying around for your whole life.

 "Using accessible writing prompts, inviting craft exercises, and lots of encouragement, we’ll learn some universal building blocks in memoir writing and settle in to enjoy each other's stories," says instructor Alison Luterman.
 "In addition to talking about basic story elements such as word choice, character development, and voice, we’ll create a safe, supportive writing community that offers clear-eyed and open-hearted guidance.
 In between class meetings, there will be light homework assignments so that we can all stay on track and motivated in our memoir writing."

 About The Writing Salon's Remote Classes

 Due to concerns about the spread of COVID-19, The Writing Salon is running all classes in a remote learning format.
 You will be able to participate in live class meetings via Zoom videoconference.
 To attend classes, you'll need a phone, tablet or computer and access to the internet.
 You can participate in the class from wherever you'd like, whether on your living room couch or in your office.
 Before your class meets, you'll receive an email from The Writing Salon with more information about Zoom and your remote class.
 If you have any questions about remote learning, please don't hesitate to reach out to us at email@example.com.